ballerina-platform/module-ballerina-messaging/ballerina/README.md

     int maxRetries = 3;
     # The interval in seconds between retries for processing a message
     decimal retryInterval = 1;
-    # If true, the message will be dropped after the maximum number of retries is reached
+    # If true, the message will be acknowledged as failed after the maximum number of retries.
-    boolean dropMessageAfterMaxRetries = false;
+    boolean ackWithFailureAfterMaxRetries = false;
     # An optional message store to store messages that could not be processed after the maximum
     # number of retries.
-When set, `dropMessageAfterMaxRetries` will be ignored
+When set, `ackWithFailureAfterMaxRetries` will be ignored
     Store deadLetterStore?;
 |};
 ```